The Issues - Children Under Occupation

 UNPROTECTED: THE DETENTION OF PALESTINIAN TEENAGERS IN EAST JERUSALEM, October 25, 2017 report by B'tselem and HaMoked.
 "Palestinian teenagers from East Jerusalem are pulled out of bed in the middle of the night, unnecessarily handcuffed and then made to spend a long time waiting for their interrogation to begin.
 Only then, when they are tired and broken, are they taken in for lengthy interrogation sessions, without being given the opportunity to speak to a lawyer or their parents before the questioning begins and without understanding that they have the right to remain silent.
 They are then held in the detention facility under harsh conditions, for days and weeks, even once the interrogation has, in fact, ended..."

 MCCOLLUM LETTER TO PRESIDENT OBAMA REQUESTING A SPECIAL ENVOY for Palestinian Children, June 20, 2016: Representative Betty McCollum and 19 other Representatives signed a letter to President Obama asking him to appoint a Special Envoy to work to protect the rights of Palestinian children under the Israeli occupation.
 Delaware's Representative Carney did not sign.
-Link to Representative McCollum's press release.
+Representative McCollum's press release.

 NO WAY TO TREAT A CHILD CAMPAIGN - led by Chicago Faith Coalition on Middle East Policy, American Friends Service Committee, and Defense for Children International Palestine.
 Activity updates and Senate briefings.